laravel/docs/scheduling.md

         }
     }

-Now, can pass the invokable to our scheduler to be called (daily).
+Now, you can pass the invokable to our scheduler to be called (daily).

     <?php